gabriel-galdino/DietApp/README.md

 # DietApp
-Desktop application to calculate calories on given diet from a Taco (Diet Composition Table)
+Desktop application to calculate calories on given diet from Taco (Diet Composition Table)